overtone/emacs-live/doc-clojure-interactive-editing.markdown

 # Interactive editing

 You can also send commands to the Clojure REPL from an editor buffer.
-The main command to do this is `C-M-x` which will send the most outer form to the REPL.
+The main command to do this is `C-M-x` which will send the outermost form to the REPL.